vultisig/docs/FAQ/README.md

 ### Is it possible to add tokens like ERC-20s on EVM blockchains, or SPL tokens on Solana, etc?

-Yes, ERC-20 tokens are available, and SPL support will be added later.
+Yes, most ERC-20 and SPL tokens are available.
+More and more tokens on different chains will become available gradually.

-### Will Vultisig support web apps or browser extensions?

-Yes, with partners, utilizing Vultisigner.

-### Will it be possible to integrate Vultisig with Li-Fi (JumperExchange), and different platforms like Uniswap and others?
+### Will Vultisig support web apps and different platforms like Uniswap or Li-Fi(JumperExchange)?

-Yes, via Vultisigner.
+Yes, most web apps can be accessed with the VultiConnect browser extension.
+Some platforms will need a dedicated integration with Vultisig.

 ### Are the Vault Shares automatically uploaded into iCloud?